Feature article

 AI summary

-- 20% deposit: Unlocks better rates and potential cash back from banks.
+- 20% deposit: Unlocks better mortgage rates and potential for cash back from the bank.

 1. A 5% deposit